NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/M/Miter of Communion.md

 * * *

-**Effect** You chant for a minute about a task at hand for the coming week to cast a 4th-rank [[Spells/Read Omens|Read Omens]] spell that grants you cryptic but useful advice.
+**Effect** You chant for a minute about a task at hand for the coming week to cast a 4th-rank [[Read Omens|Read Omens]] spell that grants you cryptic but useful advice.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*